DataTalksClub/datatalksclub.github.io/_podcast/s04e04-ml-startup.md

   sec: 1568
   time: '26:08'
   who: Alexey
-- line: "Grifana too, even though it\u2019s open source.
+- line: "Grafana too, even though it\u2019s open source.
 It's actually one that generates\
     \ money.
-I happen to have Grifana Enterprise.
+I happen to have Grafana Enterprise.
 Some people are certainly paying\
     \ for it."
   sec: 1571
   time: '26:11'